2010s in Bangladesh: Politics and national life

-In 2017 the country faced fresh challenge from incoming Rohingya refugees.
+In 2017 the country faced a fresh challenge from incoming Rohingya refugees.
 Starting in early August 2017, the Myanmar security forces began "clearance operations" against the Rohingya in northern Rakhine state — killing thousands of Rohingya, brutalizing thousands more, and driving hundreds of thousands out of the country into neighboring Bangladesh.
-In the first four weeks of the conflict, over 400,000 Rohingya refugees (approximately 40% of the remaining Rohingya in Myanmar) fled the country on foot or by boat (chiefly to Bangladesh) creating a major humanitarian crisis.
+In the first four weeks of the conflict, over 400,000 Rohingya refugees (approximately 40% of the remaining Rohingya in Myanmar) fled the country on foot or by boat (chiefly to Bangladesh), creating a major humanitarian crisis.
 The governments of Myanmar and Bangladesh signed a memorandum of understanding on 23 November 2017 regarding the repatriation of Rohingya refugees to Rakhine State.
-However, till the end of the decade over 740,000 refugees remained in Bangladesh creating pressure on the country's economy and infrastructure.
+However, till the end of the decade, over 740,000 refugees remained in Bangladesh creating pressure on the country's economy and infrastructure.

-The 2018 General elections brought another landslide victory for the Awami League led by Sheikh Hasina.
+The 2018 general election brought another landslide victory for the Awami League led by Sheikh Hasina.
 While the opposition was already weak due to key leaders being in either jail or exile, the elections were further marred by violence and claims of vote rigging.
-However, this gave the Awami League Government stability and opportunity to complete key infrastructure projects for the country including the Padma Bridge and the Dhaka Metro Rail.
+However, this gave the Awami League government stability and the opportunity to complete key infrastructure projects for the country, including the Padma Bridge and the Dhaka Metro Rail.